coderkarthiko/dl2/README.md

 ## real.ipynb

-Testing it out on some real handwritten images.
+Testing it out on some real handwritten digits.